tejeez/geckokapula/firmware/README.md

 Here's a mirrored pinout to help: http://oh2eat.dy.fi/brd4151a-pinout.png

 # Files in the project
-The project should be opened in Simplicity Studio.
-If you find a way to import it so that paths and compiler parameters are right, tell me how you did it!
-Also try regenerating the RAIL configuration (click Generate in the isc file) as it seems to fix (or in some cases, break) these settings.
+The project was originally made in Simplicity Studio.
+Simplicity Studio, however, was found difficult to use for development since a project opened on another machine was usually broken, its configuration generators regularly broke something in the project, and it was quite frustrating in general.

+Now there's a Makefile to compile the code, though currently it works only for RAIL 2 whereas the project originally used RAIL 1.
+Port to RAIL 2 should be done next.
+Calls to RAIL are commented out, so only the user interface is working.

 The interesting code is under src/ and inc/ except for InitDevice.c which is generated.